I’ve seen a lot of those DIY survival candle tutorials on the web, they make it seem so easy to make candles!

 If the wick isn’t prepared, it will burn a lot faster.
 Since beeswax has a higher melting temperature, the wick burned down before it could vaporize the wax, thus causing the wick to go out.

 The lesson?
 Always prep the wick when using beeswax!

 With the first candles I made, I cut the wicks so they were just a bit longer than the mold.
 By the end though, I was making the wicks a lot longer than the mold length.

 The longer wick made it easier to clip in place for pouring.
 Wick string (Amazon Link) is cheap, so I didn’t mind wasting a bit to make this project easier.

 If you don’t anchor your wick to the bottom of the mold, the wick will start floating around in the wax as you pour.

 Just tie the wick to something heavy and non-flammable.
 I raided my tool box for items, such as bolts and screws to use.
 In my opinion, there’s no reason to buy candle anchors like these below but they are an option if you want to save some time.

 5. Clip Wick in Place

-You can buy special candle wick holders, but you can also get by with DIY items.
+You can buy special candle wick holders, (Amazon Link) but you can also get by with DIY items.
 I used clothespins to hold the candle wicks in place above the mold.